San Antonio Express-News: History

 The 1920s was marked by expansion by Express Publishing as the company started one of the city's first radio stations, WOAI, in 1922.
-As the two rival companies entered the 1950s, the Express and the News both had higher readership numbers than the Light.
+As the two rival publishers entered the 1950s, the Express and the News both had higher readership numbers than the Light.
 However, the Light skyrocketed to the top of the market when it acquired a number of popular comic strips, like Dick Tracy.
-Over at Express Publishing, the company diversified further as they acquired a couple more radio stations, and a television station which they renamed KENS-TV.
+The Express Publishing Company diversified further, acquiring two more radio stations and a television station, which they renamed KENS-TV.
 Those call letters were intended to stand for, K-Express News Station.
 In the 1960s, Express Publishing was sold to the Harte-Hanks newspaper group.

-In 1973, with the Light beating the Express and the News in circulation numbers, a new ownership group emerged.
+In 1973, with the Light beating both the Express and the News in circulation numbers, a new ownership group emerged.
 Australian native Rupert Murdoch of News Corp bought the Express and the News from Harte-Hanks.
 Murdoch re-formatted the News as a more tabloid-styled paper, while the Express retained its original, conservative format.
 The Light was now forced to compete against two different styles of newspaper while at the same time trying to combat the growing costs of an afternoon circulation.

-By September 1984, the Express and the News merged into the Express-News and afternoon service was slowly discontinued, while the Light started getting into the morning circulation business in order to keep up.
+By September 1984, the Express and the News merged into the San Antonio Express-News and afternoon service was slowly discontinued, while the Light started getting into the morning circulation business in order to keep up.
 But under News Corp., the Express-News adopted a more mainstream format and expanded its services to communities outside Bexar County.
 As a result, the Express-News became San Antonio's leading newspaper for good.
 By 1992, News Corp had diversified into movies and television and was looking to sell the Express-News.
 The Hearst Corporation, which still owned the Light, agreed to either sell or close the newspaper and acquire the Express-News in order to keep its stake in the San Antonio market.
 The Light never found a buyer and it went out of business in January 1993.

-On February 13, 2016, the paper broke the news of the death of US Supreme Court Justice Antonin Scalia.

-In 2019, the Express sold its downtown headquarters building.
+In 2019, the Express-News sold its downtown headquarters building.
 The planned move to another downtown property was delayed as the COVID-19 pandemic led to the staff working remotely.
-Finally, the paper moved one block away to the top two floors of the Light Building, named after the Light, its former tenant, in 2022 as employees returned to in-person work.
+In 2022, the paper relocated to the top two floors of the Light Building, which is named after its former tenant and Hearst property, The San Antonio Light.
+Following this move, employees began transitioning back to in-person work, and the news organization now operates under a hybrid model.